builders-garden/better-auth-siwf/README.md

 ```

 ### What the plugin does
-- Exposes `POST /siwf/nonce` to mint a short-lived nonce bound to a Farcaster `fid`.
 - Exposes `POST /siwf/verify` to verify a Farcaster Quick Auth JWT and establish a Better Auth session cookie.
 - Creates a `user` if one does not exist, associates it with a `farcaster` record, and (optionally) stores wallet addresses.
 - Sets a secure session cookie with `SameSite: "none"` for Farcaster MiniApp compatibility.